HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 • Full encryption over the wire with TLS.

-• Server is locked-on-boot, SSH on reboots to unlock.
+• The server is locked-on-boot, and SSH on reboots to unlock.

 • Better SPAM detection.